Texas Wildlife Research Program

 Proposals sent in response to this solicitation will be evaluated by a review committee based upon the criteria listed in Appendix III.
 The solicitation and evaluation will follow the timeline below.

-- On or about April 1, 2021 — Successful grant applicants will be notified, any needed revisions to proposals will be requested of the PIs and a TPWD biologist will be assigned to each project.
-The TPWD lead biologist, or Project Coordinator (PC), will work with TPWD's Federal Aid office to guide each proposal through the process of becoming a federal grant (i.e. creation of the grant's project statement using the U.S. Fish and Wildlife Service's online system, creation of required environmental compliance documentation, etc.).
-The project is subject to final approval by the U.S. Fish and Wildlife Service.
+- On or about April 1, 2022 — Successful grant applicants will be notified, any needed revisions to their proposals will be requested of the PIs, and a TPWD biologist will be assigned to each project.
+The TPWD lead biologist, or Project Coordinator (PC), will work with TPWD's Federal Aid office to guide each proposal through the process of becoming a federal grant (i.e. creation of the grant's project statement using the U.S. Fish and Wildlife Service's online system, creation of required environmental compliance documentations, etc.).
+Each project is subject to final approval by the U.S. Fish and Wildlife Service.
 Once the federal award is received, TPWD will enter into a contractual agreement with the sub-recipient and ultimately issue a purchase order to fund the project.

 At all times, grantees shall be considered cooperators and not agents or representatives of TPWD.